andredejesus19/Pig-latin-translation/README.md

 This is my first code in Python

+# This code is for translantion the words to pig latin

 # This variable is the letters that will end the word
 pyg = 'ay'